 In New Zealand, mobile-centered solutions company PaperKite put that thought into action when they developed the country’s lifeline to reopening the economy – contact tracing app Rippl.
 For a time when it launched, Rippl was New Zealand’s most downloaded app, surpassing Facebook and Instagram with over 72,000 downloads in its first week on the market.

-Widely adopted by businesses and individuals, Rippl is proving to be a crucial component in the effort to stop the spread of COVID-19 and eradicate the virus in New Zealand – keeping the country connected with the help of its conversational relationship platform, Intercom.
+Widely adopted by businesses and individuals, Rippl is proving to be a crucial component in the effort to stop the spread of COVID-19 and eradicate the virus in New Zealand – keeping the country connected with the help of its customer communications platform, Intercom.

 The PaperKite team, which is made up of approximately 30 UX researchers, UI designers, and developers, has partnered closely with the Ministry of Health and local government across New Zealand.
 Together with Wellington and Dunedin City Councils, they rolled out their contact tracing solution to support the country’s residents as lockdown restrictions were lifted and businesses began to reopen.